Words To Live By

 The Power of Positive Thinking

-I recently enjoyed an afternoon of bowling with a dear friend.
-I will preface that we both score in the 40s – 60s per game on average.
-We got off to a rough start so I had him take a moment with me to refocus our efforts.
+I recently enjoyed an afternoon of bowling with a dear family friend.
+I will preface that we both score in the 40s–60s per game on average.
+We got off to a rough start so I had them take a moment with me to refocus our efforts.
 I mentioned that we need to take all of our energy; the good, bad, and the ugly, and use it to make things happen for us in a positive way.
 We both immediately went from just a few pins to spares and strikes.
 We played for awhile, but suddenly my friend hit a snag.
-For four frames he was stuck with all threes.
-We had another pow-wow, and I mentioned that “it's not a sport or a game; it's just math.”
-After a few minutes he was ready to try again.
+For four frames they were stuck with all threes.
+We had another pow-wow, and I mentioned that “it's not a sport or a game; it’s just math.”
+After a few minutes they were ready to try again.
 Strike!
-He looked in my direction with a huge grin on his face.
+Strike!!
+Strike!!!
+They looked in my direction with a huge grin on their face.

 After numerous spares and a few strikes we had wrapped up our third game.
 We tallied our final combined total between three games at 598 points (our usual average was 300 points).
 Even with the four sets of 3s in a row my buddy beat me two games out of three.